szuke/xtuple-extensions/docs/TUTORIAL.md

 You'll notice that the privileges are all true.
 Anyone can do any action to this object.
 This is the default behavior, and we could have left this out of the map altogether.
 However, soon enough we'll be putting real privileges behind this business object, so it's useful to see it in action.

-The name of the idSequence follows the postgres convention and was created automatically when you set the icflav_id field to be of type serial.
+The name of the `idSequence` follows the postgres convention and was created automatically when you set the `icflav_id` field to be of type serial.

-Currently, all ORMs in the application are isSystem:true.
+Currently, all ORMs in the application are `isSystem:true`.

 The same core build tool that ran the files referenced in `manifest.js` will also find and run any orms in the ORM directory.